June 8, 2019, Preparing for Denver and (perhaps) Arkansas:

 Then we drove a very few miles to Hank’s place and followed the gravel road to their nice home in the Arkansas woods.
 Hank built their home with the timber on their own land – these folks come from hardy stock!
 Another cousin, Gabe, was also there when we arrived.
 He drove three hours from Oklahoma to be at this larger gathering.
 After I got the coach backed into its spot where Hank had a 30 amp plug for RVs, I headed into the house to begin visiting.
 It was there I learned that the gathering was to be at a lakeside park near their home – just a couple miles or so away.
 It was in the 90s and very humid, and I was surprised we’d have this reunion outdoors on such a day.
 But I agreed to go along.

 For me it was not pleasant at the lake.
 It was hot.
 It was humid.
 I sweated and swatted at flies regularly.
 There were about 20 family members in all who gathered together and they seemed to have a grand time.
-They are very friendly and loving folks who are all related in some way to one another.
+They were very friendly and loving folks who are all related in some way to one another.
 Lavonne had a grand time visiting with them all – and they were all there for one reason – Jewell’s daughter (Lavonne) was in town and they all wanted to see her – and of course visit with each other.
-It seems I’m married to a star!
+It was as though I was married to a star!

 One photo does not do justice to the very happy family reunion at the lake (and you can easily see who is the star attraction), and this is only part of the group.
 It was a hot and sticky day in Arkansas, but these folks were all used to it and nobody complained – except me!
 (Click to enlarge this photo; click twice for a huge photo.)